-Created by specialists from the Center for Molecular Immunology, the Cimavax-efg therapeutic vaccine against advanced non-small cell lung cancer has been applied in more than 5000 Cuban patients with promising results.
+Created by specialists at the Center for Molecular Immunology (CIM) in Havana during 25 years of research, Cimavax-EGF therapeutical vaccine against small cells advanced lung cancer have been applied in more than 5000 patients with promising results.

 The Therapeutic Vaccine for Lung Cancer is a drug that is applied to patients in stages IIIb and IV to increase their survival.